Are you an Uninsured Motorist In New Hampshire?

 - Under-insured means someone has insurance, but the most basic with the lowest coverage.
 It’s usually insufficient to completely cover losses from a car crash.

 If you’re in an accident with an under-insured individual, your insurance will only be used if the bulk of your damage exceeds the limits of the other person’s policy.
 New Hampshire does not allow “stacking,” or collecting damages from more than one policy for the same accident.

 New Hampshire’s statute of limitations for filing an accident claim is three years from the date of the accident.
 If you don’t file by then, you will be unable to sue or get a judgment, and lose your right to any compensation.
 That’s why it’s best to find a lawyer who understands uninsured motorist accidents as soon as you can.

 You can’t actually sue your insurance company if you don’t come to a settlement agreement.
 You’ll have to go through binding arbitration instead of a trial.
 Instead of a judge, a mediator works to resolve a disagreement instead of a judge.
 Like a trial, an uninsured driver lawyer will fight for you and protect your rights.

 Uninsured Doesn’t Have To Mean Unprotected

 As daunting as it is, an accident with an uninsured individual may not be as difficult as it seems.
 The other party may have assets that can help you recover for your losses and injuries.
 But you won’t know until you speak with an experienced uninsured motorist lawyer to find out.

 Cohen & Winters has been fighting for New Hampshire accident victims for nearly twenty years, and we can help you too.
-Contact us today at (603) 224-6999 (or use our contact form) to schedule a free 30-minute consultation to discuss your case.
+Contact us today at (603) 224-6999 to schedule a free 30-minute consultation to discuss your case.
 Our contingency arrangement means you won’t owe us a fee unless we win your case.